RJKool/Food-Sales-Predictions/README.md

-# Food-Sales-Predictions
+# Food sales for next year.

+---

-Predicting sales in dollars of outlet store food items.
+## Predicting sales in dollars of outlet store food items.

+---

 GOAL:  Create a prediction model to forcast total sale prices of food items at multiple outlet store types.